SMH17/TensorBoxPy3/README.md

 Before run, compile stitch_wrapper with:
     $ cd utils && make && cd ..

 If you want to use lstm:
--add cuDNN to your path, in Linux put the libcudnn*.so files on your LD_LIBRARY_PATH e.g.
+add cuDNN to your path, in Linux put the libcudnn*.so files on your LD_LIBRARY_PATH e.g.
     $ cp /path/to/appropriate/cudnn/lib64/* /usr/local/cuda/lib64
--compile also libhungarian with:
+compile also libhungarian with:
     $ cd utils && make && make hungarian && cd ..

 The original ReadMe.md file is shown below.
 ---